ExHammer/hammer/doc_src/CreatingBackends.md

 See `Hammer.Backend.ETS` for a realistic example of a Hammer Backend module.

-Backends for Hammer are expected to implement the [Hammer.Backend](/hammer/Hammer.Backend.html) behaviour, under the name `Hammer.Backend.Foo`, and to provide a Supervisor module under the name `Hammer.Backend.Foo.Supervisor`.
+Backends for Hammer are expected to implement the [Hammer.Backend](/hammer/Hammer.Backend.html) behaviour, and be named something like `Hammer.Backend.Foo`.
+Several instances of the backend worker will be started as a worker pool (using the poolboy library), and so backend processes should not assume that there is only one instance of this server process.

 ## The `Hammer.Backend` behaviour